The Heart of New England

 Weather permitting, and if you are a child, they will give you a sled ride across

 the snow.
-Dog sled rides will be offered to children from 10AM – 1PM, weather
+Dog sled rides will be offered to children, weather permitting.

 For more information about Chinook dogs see: